kaanr/kaanr/README.md

 I am a junior software engineer from Russia.

 - 🔭 Worked on some frontend and backend project using JavaScript.
-- 🌱 Worked on some Python project with Django, numpy, pandas.
+- 🔭 Worked on some Python project with Django, numpy, pandas, SQL.
+- 🌱 Learning Algorithms and Data Structures, Data Engineering and Data Analysis.
 <br>

 ## Connect with me